redox-os/book/src/getting_started/exploring_redox.md

 Exploring Redox
 ===============

-Use F2 or F3 keys to get to a login shell.
+Use F2 key to get to a login shell.
 User `user` can login without password.
 For `root`, the password is `password` for now. `help` lists builtin commands for your shell (ion). `ls /bin` will show a list of applications you can execute.

-Use F4 key to switch to a graphical user interface (orbital).
+Use F3 key to switch to a graphical user interface (orbital).
 Log in with the same username/password combinations as above.

 Use the F1 key to get back to kernel output.